ngladkikh/pkonfig/docs/index.md

 )
 ```

-In this example we created `AppConfig` that looks for key until finds one in the given mappers sequence.
+In this example we created `AppConfig` that looks for a key until finds one in the given mappers sequence.
 The first one source for configs is **test.env** file that might not exist and could be used for local development only.
 Then environment variables are used as the second one config source.
 The last one is **base_config.yaml** that should exist or `FileNotFoundError` exception raised.